intel/libvpl/doc/spec/source/programming_guide/VPL_prg_hw.rst

    pD11Context->QueryInterface(IID_ID3D10Multithread, &pD10Multithread);
    pD10Multithread->SetMultithreadProtected(true);

-During hardware acceleration, if a Direct3D “device lost” event occurs, the oneVPL operation terminates with the :cpp:enumerator:`mfxStatus::MFX_ERR_DEVICE_LOST` return status.
+During hardware acceleration, if a Direct3D “device lost” event occurs, the |vpl_short_name|
+operation terminates with the :cpp:enumerator:`mfxStatus::MFX_ERR_DEVICE_LOST` return status.
 If the application provided the Direct3D device handle, the application must reset the Direct3D device.

-When the oneVPL decoder creates auxiliary devices for hardware acceleration, it must allocate the list of Direct3D surfaces for I/O access, also known as the surface chain, and pass the surface chain as part of the device creation command.
+When the |vpl_short_name| decoder creates auxiliary devices for hardware acceleration, it must allocate the list of Direct3D surfaces for I/O access, also known as the surface chain, and pass the surface chain as part of the device creation command.
 In most cases, the surface chain is the frame surface pool mentioned in the :ref:`Frame Surface Locking <frame-surface-manag>` section.

-The application passes the surface chain to the oneVPL component **Init** function through a oneVPL external allocator callback.
+The application passes the surface chain to the |vpl_short_name| component **Init** function through a |vpl_short_name| external allocator callback.
 See the :ref:`Memory Allocation and External Allocators <mem-alloc-ext-alloc>` section for details.